Assessing and collecting evidence for the RSHE Primary Curriculum 2020

 To support planning, teaching and learning, it is good practice to carry out a baseline assessment at the beginning of each topic.
 There are many ways to do this but one of the most straightforward is a mind mapping activity.
 Por example, you can use the topic title Stereotyping: Gender and ask children to mind map what they already know.
 Children can do this individually, in pairs or as a class.
 You can then see what they know, what misconceptions they have and any gaps in their understanding.
 The other big advantage of this is that the mind map can be revisited at the end of the unit and additional information added, perhaps using a different colour, providing useful evidence of progress.

 To support planning, it is important to assess in each lesson and in particular to identify any children who really have not understood the content.
 In each Kapow Primary RSE and PSHE lesson, guidance is given on what you can expect for children with secure understanding and those working at greater depth.
-Your lesson plan can be used to note children who do not have secure understanding as well as any who have exceeded Anticipating that something will happen a certain way..
-Working this way will enable you to adjust the planning for the next lesson to support those children who need some extra A way of telling the computer what you want it to do., and those who need extending further.
+Your lesson plan can be used to note children who do not have secure understanding as well as any who have exceeded expectations.
+Working this way will enable you to adjust the planning for the next lesson to support those children who need some extra input, and those who need extending further.

 How to use self and peer assessment in RSE

-Self and peer assessment are also useful tools in RSHE and activities to support this are Considering someone as part of a group. within the Kapow Primary RSE and PSHE scheme.
+Self and peer assessment are also useful tools in RSHE and activities to support this are included within the Kapow Primary RSE and PSHE scheme.
 When undertaking this type of activity, it is important to be clear on what is being assessed particularly when using peer assessment.
 Children need clear guidance on what they are looking at.
-For example, when peer assessing a leaflet produced by another The term used to describe a young person before they reach puberty…, they may look at how clearly information is shared or the number of key facts included.
+For example, when peer assessing a leaflet produced by another child, they may look at how clearly information is shared or the number of key facts included.

 Paper-based activities are included throughout the Kapow Primary RSE and PSHE scheme,which can be used as evidence of children’s learning.
 These can be collated in a range of ways – you might have a class folder or big book where key pieces are stored.
 This approach offers the opportunity to add photos and a brief record of discussions as well.
 Alternatively, you may wish children to have an individual folder or book.
 They might use this throughout the school or a key stage, which allows you and them to review their progress over time.
 You may wish to have a different system for different age groups, so a class approach might be used in Key Stage 1 and individual books in Key Stage 2.